 In the spring semester, students engage in internships at foreign embassies, federal agencies, NGOs, international organizations, or multinational corporations.
 Students are responsible for securing their own internships.
 That said, much one-on-one assistance and support is provided by the Global Fellows in Washington, D.C. staff!

-UNIV 389K: Global Fellows in Washington, DC Internship course.
+FGSM398: Global Fellows in Washington, DC Internship course.
 The experiential internship course offered by the Global Fellows in Washington, DC Program enables students to earn credits for their professional experience in the global arena.
-UNIV 389K varies from three to nine credits based on the number of hours students work in the internship, in accordance with university standards for internship courses.
-Students registering for UNIV 389K will provide signed confirmation of an internship position, submit guided journal entries, and complete a final reflective report on their internship experience.
+FGSM398 varies from 3 to 9 credits based on the number of hours students work in the internship, in accordance with university standards for internship courses.
+Students registering for FGSM398 will provide signed confirmation of an internship position, submit guided journal entries, and complete a final reflective report on their internship experience.

 With guidance from the program staff and other units of the University, students secure their own internship placements within a foreign embassy, think tank, federal agency, or other approved organization in the Washington metropolitan area.
 As in the Federal Semester Program, the program director and staff develop opportunities and cultivate relationships across the D.C. metropolitan area to assist students in locating and obtaining appropriate internships.